QuantMM/Kernel_ERA/README.md

 ### 3. Shared tuning parameters

-The simulation uses one ridge parameter (\lambda) and one Gaussian bandwidth (\sigma) shared across all predictor sets, matching the current manuscript specification.
+The simulation uses one ridge parameter $\lambda$ and one Gaussian bandwidth $\sigma$ shared across all predictor sets, matching the current manuscript specification.

 The fitting functions can accept set-specific bandwidths, but the supplied simulation and tuning procedures deliberately select shared scalar values.